A2hari/Climate_Master/README.md

 # Climate_Master

-This is a Weather app that Fetches the The weather report of a pirticular area based on area name or the zip code you give.
-This application wishes you morning,afternon,evening,night as the time moves on.The following fields you get for a pirticular area weather report
+This is a Weather app that Fetches the The weather report of a particular area based on area name or the zip code you give.
+This application wishes you morning,afternoon,evening,night as the time moves on.The following fields you get for a particular area weather report

 1. Area Name
 2. Latitude